openhab/openhab-addons/bundles/org.openhab.binding.verisure/README.md

 ## Trigger Events

+To be able to get trigger events you need an active Event Log thing, you can either get it via auto-detection or create your own in a things-file.
 The following trigger events are defined per thing type:

 | Event             | Thing Type    | Description                                                |